GL192021/vae-posterior-collapse/results/res.md

 ---

+## Target-rate run

+The main point is that the target-rate objective preserves a visibly active latent space while maintaining good reconstructions.
+Qualitatively and quantitatively, this is the intended contrast with collapse-prone beta-only training.

+---

 ## Summary

 The numerical experiments support four main conclusions:

 1. Similar ELBO or validation-loss values do not guarantee similar latent usage.
-2. Increasing beta tends to suppress both rate and mutual information.
-3. Target-rate training helps keep the model away from collapse by enforcing nonzero rate.
+2. Target-rate training helps keep the model away from collapse.
-4. KL alone is not a reliable proxy for how much information the latent variable carries about the input.
+3. KL alone is not a reliable proxy for how much information the latent variable carries about the input.

 ## References